lifechurch/k8s-deploy-helper/README.md

 ## Debugging
 Starting in 3.0, k8s-deploy-helper renders all templates before trying to apply them.
 All rendered manifests are displayed in the runner for easy debugging.
 The rendered templates are put in ```/tmp/kubernetes``` if you want to grab them using GitLab artifacts for some reason.
 In addition, we now use kubeval.

+## kubeval
+KDH will try to figure out the version of Kubernetes you are deploying to, and then target kubeval specificaly for that version.

+Optionally, you can set the KDH_SKIP_KUBEVAL variable to true in order to skip the use of kubeval.

 ## Canary Deploys
 As of 3.0, k8s-deploy-helper will automatically support canary deployments via rewriting your deployment manifests.
 To use this functionality, you just need to be in a GitLab CI stage named canary, and k8s-deploy-helper will search for manifests where the ```track``` label is set to ```stable```.